justinpieperp/justinpieperp/README.md

 I'm Justin Pieper...p.
 The last p is for nothing only because that username Justin Pieper has been taken. <br>
 I start a new life every day.<br>
-I feel so grateful that I have the best parents and grandparents in my world("best" is meaning only to me, I believe everyone has their own best families!).<br>
+I feel so grateful that I have the best parents and grandparents in my world.("best" is meaning only to me, I believe everyone has their own best families!)<br>
 My biggest wish is their health and happiness.<br>
 I love this world &&

 <b>It's never too late to start.</b>

-"别再继续等待 一直观望徘徊 <br>
-把征途中的星辰大海全都浪费在接受命运的安排" <br>

 ![](https://komarev.com/ghpvc/?username=justinpieperp&color=green)